Guide

 carbon-icons

-package has been deprecated and is no longer supported.
+The carbon-icons package has been deprecated and is no longer supported.
 To

 use icons from the Carbon Design System, you should install the appropriate